 |Unfortunately, a modern black iron fire escape nearly veils the amazing facade -- photo by Alice Lum|

 The boy learned the trade and in 1854 became manager of the Kerkeig & Breusing publishing house.
-When the opportunity came to purchase the business in 1868, he joined with B. Beer and formed Beer & Schirmer.
+When the opportunity was presented to purchase the business in 1868, he joined with B. Beer and formed Beer & Schirmer.
 After Beer’s death the name was changed again to G. Schirmer.

 By 1891 Schirmer had positioned his company as one of the leading music publishers in the nation.
 It was time for a new headquarters that would reflect the firm’s success.
-The publisher contracted German architect William Kuhles to design the new structure.
-Kuhles did not disappoint.
+The publisher contracted German architect William Kuhles to design the structure, and Kuhles did not disappoint.

-The 33-foot wide building stretched back 160 feet and rose six stories.
+The 33-foot-wide building stretched back 160 feet and rose six stories.
 Kuhles created a mirror image façade separated down the middle by a slightly-projecting pier.
-Melding the ragingly-popular Romanesque Revival style with a touch of German Renaissance, he used a variety of materials.
-On December 19, 1891 American Architect and Architecture touched upon the matter saying “First-story front piers are of polished and rough granite.
+Melding the highly popular Romanesque Revival style with a touch of German Renaissance, the facade was composed of a variety of materials.
+On December 19, 1891, American Architect and Architecture touched upon the matter saying, “First-story front piers are of polished and rough granite.
 The upper part of front, buff bricks and Indiana limestone.”

 |Architecture and Building published a sketch of the new structure in 1891 -- (copyright expired)|

-The great arches that encompassed the first and second floor retail space were adorned with cast iron colunettes and cast garlands.
-Chunky capitals of the first floor piers, upon close inspection, contain carved lyres that reflected the owner’s business.
+The two-story arches that encompassed the first and second floor retail space were adorned with cast iron colonettes and cast garlands.
+The chunky capitals of the first floor piers, upon close inspection, contain carved lyres that reflected the firm’s business.
 The motif was repeated in the elaborately-carved spandrels of the arches where a virtual still-life of musical instruments appear.